UBS Group Analysts Give Rio Tinto Group (LON:RIO) a GBX 5,200 Price Target

-UBS Group set a GBX 5,200 ($68.46) target price on Rio Tinto Group (LON:RIO – Get Rating) in a report published on Friday, Borsen Zeitung reports.
+UBS Group set a GBX 5,200 ($68.12) price objective on Rio Tinto Group (LON:RIO – Get Rating) in a report released on Friday, Borsen Zeitung reports.

-A number of other research analysts also recently commented on the stock.
-JPMorgan Chase & Co. set a GBX 4,850 ($63.85) price target on shares of Rio Tinto Group in a report on Monday, March 14th.
-Deutsche Bank Aktiengesellschaft set a GBX 5,900 ($77.67) price target on shares of Rio Tinto Group in a report on Wednesday, March 16th.
-Citigroup reaffirmed a buy rating and issued a GBX 5,600 ($73.72) price target on shares of Rio Tinto Group in a report on Thursday, December 2nd.
-Liberum Capital downgraded shares of Rio Tinto Group to a sell rating and set a GBX 4,200 ($55.29) price target for the company. in a report on Thursday, January 20th.
-Finally, Morgan Stanley increased their price objective on shares of Rio Tinto Group from GBX 6,220 ($81.89) to GBX 6,460 ($85.04) and gave the stock an overweight rating in a research report on Thursday.
-Two research analysts have rated the stock with a sell rating, five have given a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat, Rio Tinto Group presently has an average rating of Hold and an average price target of GBX 5,420.83 ($71.36).
+RIO has been the subject of a number of other research reports.
+Berenberg Bank reiterated a buy rating and issued a GBX 5,700 ($74.67) price objective on shares of Rio Tinto Group in a report on Monday, March 21st.
+Morgan Stanley increased their price objective on Rio Tinto Group from GBX 6,220 ($81.48) to GBX 6,460 ($84.62) and gave the stock an overweight rating in a report on Thursday, March 24th.
+Barclays reissued an equal weight rating and issued a GBX 4,400 ($57.64) target price on shares of Rio Tinto Group in a research note on Monday, March 7th.
+Jefferies Financial Group set a GBX 6,700 ($87.77) target price on Rio Tinto Group in a research note on Wednesday, March 16th.
+Finally, JPMorgan Chase & Co. set a GBX 4,850 ($63.53) target price on Rio Tinto Group in a research note on Monday, March 14th.
+Two equities research analysts have rated the stock with a sell rating, five have issued a hold rating and five have assigned a buy rating to the company.
+According to MarketBeat, Rio Tinto Group has a consensus rating of Hold and a consensus target price of GBX 5,420.83 ($71.01).

 Rio Tinto Group engages in exploring, mining, and processing mineral resources worldwide.
 The company offers aluminum, copper, diamonds, gold, borates, titanium dioxide, salt, iron ore, and uranium.
 It also owns and operates open pit and underground mines, mills, refineries, smelters, power stations, and research and service facilities.